Siege of Poitiers (1569)

 The siege of Poitiers was a siege of the French city of Poitiers in summer 1569 as part of the French Wars of Religion.
-By that time the city was a Catholic stronghold faithful to Charles IX of France, though Jean Calvin had preached there in 1534 and it had taken the Protestant side from May to July 1563 before being recaptured by the Catholic Royalist party.
+By that time, the city was a Catholic stronghold faithful to Charles IX of France, though Jean Calvin had preached there in 1534 and it had taken the Protestant side from May to July 1563 before being recaptured by the Catholic Royalist party.

 Context

 The city was an important regional capital in Poitou near La Rochelle, the Protestant capital from 1567 onwards.
 The situation had been particularly unstable in summer 1568 when the Royalist armies had threatened to cut off the Huguenot leaders, who decided to take refuge in La Rochelle.
-Louis Ier de Bourbon-Condé and admiral de Coligny fled to their estates in Burgundy on 28 September 1568.
+Louis Ier de Bourbon-Condé and Admiral de Coligny fled to their estates in Burgundy on 28 September 1568.

-Western French provinces such as Aunis, Angoumois and Poitou saw continual confrontations between Protestants and Catholics but for a time Poitiers itself remained undamaged despite being close to these conflicts.
+Western French provinces such as Aunis, Angoumois and Poitou saw continual confrontations between Protestants and Catholics, but for a time Poitiers itself remained undamaged despite being close to these conflicts.
 However, the prince de Condé was killed at the Battle of Jarnac on 13 March 1569 and Jeanne d'Albret instead placed her forces under the 16-year-old Henri Ier de Bourbon-Condé and the 15-year-old Henry of Navarre.
 Repeated Catholic defeats in June and July 1569 left Poitou open to the Protestants.
-Capturing Poitiers itself would grant it access to the Loire and Poitou's governor Lude was away besieging Niort from 20 June 1569 onwards, a siege which dragged on.
+Capturing Poitiers itself would grant them access to the Loire and Poitou's governor Guy de Daillon was away besieging Niort from 20 June 1569 onwards, a siege which dragged on.
 However, when Coligny's troops approached, Lude decided to retire to Poitiers and dig in.